Back

 WHY IT MATTERED

-SME interviews showed marketers describe their work as delegation, not configuration: “I need someone to take these responses and make a post.”
+SMEs described their work as delegation, not configuration: "I need someone to take these responses and make a post."
 A chat-first model honored that mental model.
-New users got an instant path to value; returning users saw recent projects.

 HOW I SOLVED IT

-Designed a single chat surface with five quick-action cards (Video Snippets, Survey Snap, Post Creator, Audio Bites, Blog Creation).
-The AI handles orchestration no menus, no settings to configure before generating.
-Zero onboarding required; first-time-to-value measured in seconds.
+A single chat surface with five quick-action cards (Video Snippets, Survey Snap, Post Creator, Audio Bites, Blog).
+The AI handles orchestration — no menus, no settings before generating.

 STRATEGIC VALUE